THE ARCHIVE STORY

 it's magical prints that I loved so much' Cheryl

-Since coming to the UK the Print Pattern Archive is now housed in Islington Mill; an old 19th century cotton Mill in Manchester, and has quickly risen to become an exclusive and unique design resource once again.
+Since coming to the UK the Print Pattern Archive has quickly risen to become an exclusive and unique design resource once again.
 A pot of historical gold that documents the history of beautiful print and inspires unique contemporary design.

 'The Print Pattern Archive has a life of its own, each print has a story of its own, each piece is a tapestry of history.
 I am fascinated by who carefully designed and often hand painted a design.
 I have wallpaper books with notes from the French catwalk in the 1800s I am inspired by what inspired the designers at that time in history.
 I am intrigued and curious as to what makes a design beautiful and what make it timeless.
 There are elements of design that touch, inspire and please the eye irrespective of time.
 This inspires my work and drives my creative flair ' Cheryl